Turkish Folk Dance

 - Horon Dances Anatolia Region

 The music, choreography, and costumes were extraordinary!
 I had a front seat, and the strength and talent of the young dancers was impressive.
-The principal belly dancer performed several flawless solos, and the fire dance was spectacular!
+The principal belly dancer performed several flawless solos.
+The fire dance was spectacular!

 Amateur photography – no flash – was allowed.
-I plan to start using video but need practice.
+I plan to start using video but need to practice.
 Parts of the dance performance would have made incredible video.
 You can search the Internet for video versions of most dances performed last night.

-Hodjapasha is in Istanbul’s Fatih District.
-The venue is a transformed 15th-century Hamam.
-The performance area has a circular glass dance floor and a musician’s stage.
-Spectators sit around the circular floor surrounded by dramatic lighting and decorations that turn the intimate space into a mystical place!
+Hodjapasha is in Fatih District.
+The captivating venue is a transformed 15th-century Hamam.
+The performance area has a circular glass dance floor and a musician stage.
+Spectators sit around the circular floor surrounded by dramatic lighting and decorations that turn the intimate space into a mystical setting!

 I saw a sema performance several years ago in Istanbul and wanted to attend another.
-Sema, a Turkish custom inspired by Mevlana Celaleddin-i Rumi, is a religious ceremony.
-The entirely different dance performances last night opened a whole new chapter of Turkish culture and tradition for me – understanding these diverse regions and their cultural influences on the country!
+Sema, a custom inspired by Mevlana Celaleddin-i Rumi, a 13th century Muslim saint and Anatolian mystic, is a religious ceremony.
+Although sema performances are exquisite, the folk dances last night opened a new chapter of Turkish culture and tradition.
+They helped me understand the diverse regions of Turkey and their ethnic influences!